Main publications

 Siud an t-Eilean (editor) anthology of poems and photographs.
 (Acair, Stornoway, 1993)

-Varying States of Grace, from small, perfectly reconstructed moments of island life to longer, loosely textured meditations on European politics, from stories of family to songs of romantic adventure, the care and compassion of Stephen's eye find a state of grace in every situation, his unerring but quiet technique marking out their variations.
-(Polygon, Edinburgh, 1989)
+'...from small, perfectly reconstructed moments of island life to longer, loosely textured meditations on European politics, from stories of family to songs of romantic adventure, the care and compassion of Stephen's eye find a state of grace in every situation, his unerring but quiet technique marking out their variations.'
+The Scotsman

 Poems and photos published internationally and exhibited at The Third Eye Centre, Glasgow.
 Associated performances with Sean O' Rourke (JSD band, Alba, The Keltz) and Savourna Stevenson.
 (Dangaroo Press, Denmark, 1983)